 With this in mind it’s best to water your senetti around midday as cold water can shock the roots.
 Senetti are prone to thirst and should be watered regularly.

 Deadheading as you go will prolong your senetti’s flowering period throughout the summer and lengthen the overall life of the plant.
 Faded flowers should be cut to approximately 6 inches and feed it liquid potash based food.
 This promotes healthy leaf and stem growth and flowering meaning you can replace your faded flower heads.

 Senetti have a unique ability to rebloom so if you feel your senetti has finished its blooming you can cut it back to around half its size.
 This should trigger another bloom within about 3-4 weeks.

 On the topic of feeding, senetti are hungry plants need to be fed every two weeks with tomato or all-purpose feed.
 It’s important to check your senetti’s lowest flower for signs of greenfly or root rot.
 Flowers can go over when insects gather on them and it could be the cause of the collapse of the whole plant.
 Compost being too wet can cause root-rot, which can also lead to the plant collapsing.

 We’re here to help

-If you have any questions about caring for your senetti talk to any of our horticulturists in store.
-If you have a specific problem like pest damage on a plant, it’s really helpful to bring us a photo of it.
+If you have any questions about caring for your senetti contact us on social media or email us at: email@example.com If you have a specific problem like pest damage on a plant, it’s really helpful to include a photo of it.
 We’d love to help.